Ir al contenido principal

 • Giveaways

 Customers can track their accumulated points with a loyalty card, online account, or mobile app.
 A points program is a fairly recognizable reward format for customers.
-They understand how to take advantage of it, so it’s an easy way of building customer loyalty.
+They understand how to take advantage of it, so it’s an easy way to build customer loyalty.

 Tier-based programs